relaxedGP/regp_paper_experiments/README.md

 ### Reproducing the benchmarks

+The numerical experiments for the three benchmarks from the article can be run using the script: `run/bench.py`.
+The folder `results` must be created for the results to be stored.

 #### Expected Improvement benchmark

 The EGO algorithm and the three EGO-R variants introduced in the article can be run using the script: `run/bench.py`.